zomagic/automods/README.md

 	use 'ALL' to updates all modules in the list.<br>
   ⚠ WARNING <br>
   Running with the -update option will replace any existing modules with the same name.<br>
-  If you have modified a module for your own use, do not run with -update or your changes will be lost.<br>
+  Automatic backups are performed in specific scenarios when needed.
-  👉 To be safe, back up your customized modules before updating.<br>
+  If you have modified a module for your own use, do not run with -update with -nobackup or your changes will be lost.<br>
-  Better safe than sorry!<br>
+  👉 Better safe than sorry!<br>

   Example:<br>